BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 Allowing thoughts to endure without acting out of them, would be the beginning of the middle way.
-Also, that’s exactly what grasping the ‘signs of the mind’- *cittanimitta* means in the suttas.
+Also, that’s exactly what grasping the ‘signs of the mind’- <span lang="pi">*cittanimitta*</span> means in the suttas.
 Grasping the sign of your mind for what it is, its nature, the way it endures.
-The reason why people cannot grasp the *cittanimitta*, the prerequisite for the right view, is because they either act toward or deny their mind.
+The reason why people cannot grasp the
+<span lang="pi">*cittanimitta*</span>, the prerequisite for the right
+view, is because they either act toward or deny their mind.
 So you’re either under-doing the restraint or over-doing the restraint, but you are not doing the restraint properly either way.

 **Q:** When you are watching the breath and a lustful thought arises, some tend to think ‘I must get rid of this’ therefore I must just watch my breath so that I don’t have lustful thoughts, and if I can keep watching my breath I will never have lustful thoughts again.

-**Nm:** That’s like the deer herd that ran on top of the mountain (Mn 25).
+**Nm:** That’s like the deer herd that ran on top of the mountain (<cite>Mn 25</cite>).
 They are not experiencing any temptation from the bait, for some time, but they are not growing wisdom regarding overcoming the bait altogether, which means when their food on the mountain runs out, or when you can’t sustain watching your breath 24/7, something will have to pull you out one way or another, and then you are back to where you were before, because no wisdom was developed, which would have created an elevated ground for you to be on.
 When the suitable environment, which was allowing you to not engage with the bait disappears, you get trapped once again because your freedom from the bait was only circumstantial.

 By the way, there is no problem if you have lustful thoughts when you are breathing and you attend to the breath.
 You can do that because it